grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 ### Temporary environment variable protection

-Enabling this feature via either the gRPC service config or xDS will initially be guarded via the environment variable `GRPC_EXPERIMENTAL_MAX_CONCURRENT_STREAMS_CONNECTION_SCALING`.
-The feature will be enabled by default once it has passed interop tests.
+Enabling this feature via the gRPC service config will initially be guarded via the environment variable `GRPC_EXPERIMENTAL_MAX_CONCURRENT_STREAMS_CONNECTION_SCALING`.

+Enabling this feature via xDS will initially be guarded via the environment variable `GRPC_EXPERIMENTAL_XDS_MAX_CONCURRENT_STREAMS_CONNECTION_SCALING`.

+Each of the two configuration mechanisms will be enabled by default once it has passed interop tests.

 ## Rationale